-Grade Calculations Percent of Grade

-Connect Assignments 5%

-Case Assessments 25%

-Exams 70%
+Grade Calculations Percent of Grade Due Connect Assignments 5% As per the class schedule.
+Case Assessments 25% As per the class schedule.
+Exams 70% As per the class schedule.

 There are 14 Connect Assignments and your overall homework grade will be the average of the 14 assignments.